NithyaNN3/SAA-C03-Prep/Data & Analytics.md

 ## Athena
--serverless query services to analyze data in S3
+- serverless query services to analyze data in S3
--5$ per TB scanned
+- 5$ per TB scanned
--perf improvement - columnar data
+- perf improvement - columnar data
--compress data
+- compress data
--partitioning on s3 for easy querying
+- partitioning on s3 for easy querying
--larger files on s3 are easy to scan
+- larger files on s3 are easy to scan
--can query data on any data source using data source connectors on Lambda > results can be stored on s3
+- can query data on any data source using data source connectors on Lambda > results can be stored on s3

 ## Redshift
--OLAP - online analytical processing
+- OLAP - online analytical processing
--10x perf improvement
+- 10x perf improvement
--columnar data store
+- columnar data store
--provisioned and serverless
+- provisioned and serverless
--leader node for query planning, compute node for performig the query and sending results -snapshots, multi AZ for some clusters
+- leader node for query planning, compute node for performig the query and sending results
+- snapshots, multi AZ for some clusters
--can restore snapshot on new cluster
+- can restore snapshot on new cluster
--**Spectrum** - spectrum nodes perform a query from redshift on s3 without loading it
+- **Spectrum** - spectrum nodes perform a query from redshift on s3 without loading it

 ## OpenSearch
--can search any field, even partial matches
+- can search any field, even partial matches
--doesnt natively support SQL
+- doesnt natively support SQL
--managed or serverless clusters
+- managed or serverless clusters

 ## EMR
 Elastic mapreduce